Minehut/MinehutBOT/README.md

 # MinehutBOT

 This is the source code of the Discord bot used on the official Minehut Discord server.
-This may be outdated as the code used on production is closed-source (boo proprietary).

 ## Features